 Southbank CentreNo stroll by the river Thames is complete without stopping by the Southbank Centre Food Market, a must-see for all foodies.
 From 30th April, explore a wide range of cuisines and flavours at one of London’s most popular food markets.
 There will be a one-way system in place, along with socially distanced queues, and dedicated entry and exit points so you can visit with peace of mind.
 More information can be found here.

 Don’t forget to take advantage of our money-saving Duo and Family train ticket offers.
-Save 33% when you book direct with Hull Trains.
+Save up to 33% when you book direct with Hull Trains.
 Find all of our travel offers here.

 Book your tickets direct on the Hull Trains website or app.
 Safety measures are in place on board every Hull Trains service, find out more here.